Jackie (2016 film): Plot

-A week after the assassination of United States president John F. Kennedy, a journalist visits his widow Jacqueline "Jackie" Kennedy for an interview at her home in Hyannis Port, Massachusetts regarding her husband's legacy.
+In 1963, a week after the assassination of United States President John F. Kennedy, a journalist visits his widow Jacqueline "Jackie" Kennedy for an interview at her home in Hyannis Port, Massachusetts regarding her husband's legacy.
 After Jackie reflects upon her 1962 televised tour of the White House, the journalist turns to inquiries about John F. Kennedy's assassination and its aftermath for Jackie and her family.
-She talks about events shortly prior to the assassination, before describing her shock and horror in reaction.
+She talks about events shortly prior to the assassination before describing her shock and horror in reaction.

 Members of the White House close to the newly sworn-in president Lyndon B. Johnson and his wife Lady Bird are seen comforting Jackie in the aftermath aboard Air Force One.
 United States Attorney General and Jackie's brother-in-law, Robert F. Kennedy soon appears and shares her grief, escorting her back to Washington, D.C.
 Jackie expresses her deep concern for the well-being of her children in adjusting to the loss of their father.

-Robert continues to support Jackie whilst dealing with his own sadness and helps her in planning the funeral and looking after the family.
+Robert continues to support Jackie while dealing with his sadness and helps her in planning the funeral and looking after the family.
 She is seen struggling to sleep and becoming reliant on medications and alcohol.
 She is also seen regularly seeking spiritual counsel from a priest.
-Robert F. Kennedy, along with President Johnson, Lady Bird Johnson, and members of the White House witness the murder of Lee Harvey Oswald by Jack Ruby on live television.
-Robert insists to all that Jackie not be informed of this by anyone but himself; he will tell her when he feels the time is right.
-However, she finds out about it almost immediately, and condemns him for withholding it from her.
+Robert, along with President Johnson, Lady Bird, and members of the White House, witness the murder of Lee Harvey Oswald, the president's suspected killer, by Jack Ruby on live television.

+Robert insists that Jackie not be informed of this by anyone but himself; he will tell her when he feels the time is right.
+However, she finds out about it almost immediately and condemns him for withholding it from her.
 After John F. Kennedy Jr.'s third birthday, Robert voices his fears to Jackie that her husband's short time as president will not be noted by future generations.

-After the state funeral of John F. Kennedy, Jackie tells the priest that she contemplated suicide following the assassination.
-She then admits to remembering vividly what happened during the assassination and feels unbearable pain and guilt that she did not act in some way to protect her husband.
-As the interview ends, Jackie makes it clear to the journalist that she maintains the right to control which parts of the interview may come to press and which parts are to be withheld.
+After the state funeral of John F. Kennedy, Jackie tells the priest she contemplated suicide following the assassination.
+She then admits to remembering what happened during the assassination and feels unbearable pain and guilt that she did not act in some way to protect her husband.

+As the interview ends, Jackie makes it clear that she maintains the right to control which parts of the interview may come to press and which parts are to be withheld.

 The film concludes with Jackie having her miscarried and stillborn children's coffins being re-interred next to her husband's grave at Arlington National Cemetery in Virginia.